easyuc/EasyUC/uc-dsl/examples/reentrancy/README.md

 not what those inputs are, or what the client ports are.
 Once both inputs have arrived, it lets the simulator tell it the order in which the outputs to the computation should be sent to the party's clients.
+But the values of those outputs are not influenced by the simulator.
 The simulator can only make these decisions based on its interaction with the adversary, which thinks it's making scheduling decisions in the real world.